 What a week!
 From 23rd to 27th April our Berlin team attended the Jax conference in Mainz, Germany.
 We had such a great time sharing our fresh perspectives, in the form of a rousing keynote and two informative sessions.
 The concept of this annual event with over 2,000 participants, revolves around innovating with Java, architecture,...

 Create a Watson Assistant-based financial chatbot that enables you to query your investments, analyze securities, and use multiple interfaces.

 Chatbots are rapidly gaining acceptance and becoming the norm for all kinds of customer interactions.
-In this developer journey, you will create a Watson Conversation-based chatbot that enables you to use an Investment Portfolio service to query portfolios and associated holdings.
+In this developer journey, you will create a Watson Assistant-based chatbot that enables you to use an Investment Portfolio service to query portfolios and associated holdings.
 You’ll use a Simulated Instrument Analytics service to compute analytics on securities under a given scenario and will learn how to swap between a standard web interface and a Twilio interface.

 When you have completed this journey, you will understand how to:

 - Create a chatbot dialog with Watson Assistant

 - Set up multiple interfaces with the Watson Assistant bot: web & Twilio